 Course Description.
-This course explores tribal regulatory functions and policy-making from internal and external perspectives at the local, regional, national and international levels.
-The context of the policy-making, and thus decision-making, processes, will be examined from the perspective of building political capacity into tribal institutions.
-The course is designed to confront complex and changing alternatives through understanding policy analysis skills that build political capacity and contribute to the development of equitable and feasible policy alternatives.
-This work leads to the development of a research proposal.
+This course explores tribal regulatory functions and policy-making from internal and external perspectives at the local, state, regional, national and international levels.
+The course focuses on the context of energy policy as a model for our studies.
+Decision-making, processes will be examined from the perspective of building political capacity into tribal institutions.
+The course is designed to confront complex and changing alternatives by expanding policy analysis skills that build political capacity and contribute to the development of equitable and economically feasible policy alternatives.
+This work leads to the development of a research proposal that serves as the foundation for the capstone research requirement in Spring.

-The focus on processes and choice among alternatives explores how to determine regulatory apparatus is needed to achieve objectives and what administrative structures are crucial for providing services and achieving policy goals.
+The focus on processes and choice among alternatives explores ways to determine regulatory apparatus that is needed to achieve objectives and what administrative structures are crucial for providing services and achieving policy goals.
 The course is designed to develop skills and abilities that support these goals, including conflict resolution, negotiation, policy design, and the analysis of alternatives and learning system strategies.
-Examples may be drawn from critical and current tribal issues including consultation, trust reform, and current legislation on health and law enforcement.
+The main model is energy policy, but examples may be drawn from critical and current tribal issues including consultation, trust reform, and current legislation on health and law enforcement.